webdevlaw/open-source-privacy-standards/guideline-01.md

 # 1. Data minimisation

-Restrict the collection and processing of data, as well as the number of people who have access to it, to the minimum uses and people necessary; do not duplicate or aggregate data by default
+Restrict the collection and processing of data to the minimum amount necessary; restrict access to data to the minimum amount of people and systems necessary; do not duplicate or aggregate data by default.